MonitorArmGuide

 comparisons

-Ergotron LX vs HX vs MX: Which Monitor Arm Is Right for You?
+Ergotron LX vs HX vs MX: Which Monitor Arm to Buy?

-Ergotron LX vs HX vs MX compared: weight capacity, reach, VESA, and curved-monitor caveats, with a clear decision tree for picking the right single-monitor arm.
+Ergotron LX vs HX vs MX compared: weight capacity, reach, VESA, build, and price tier, with a clear decision tree for the right single-monitor arm.

-The short answer to Ergotron LX vs HX vs MX: choose the LX for most monitors under about 19 lbs, the HX for heavy ultrawides and large displays up to 42 lbs, and the MX when you need extra reach or premium materials.
+The short answer to Ergotron LX vs HX vs MX: choose the LX for most monitors up to 25 lbs, the HX for heavy ultrawides and large displays up to 42 lbs, and the MX when you want the sturdiest, most premium build for a mid-heavy display.
 They look almost identical from across the room, but each is built for a specific weight and screen-size range, and picking the wrong one means sag or a wobbly arm.

 Below is the full spec breakdown, the curved-monitor caveats, and a decision tree so you can match the arm to your exact monitor.